Trilingual Montessori Language Program

 As Maria Montessori’s observations and current brain research has shown, children’s sensitive period to language is from 0 to 6 years old.
 Their brains are open to absorbing new information of all kinds - especially new languages.

 Our trilingual language program complements a young child’s natural predisposition to new sounds and rhythms.
-At Battery Park Montessori, we expose our children to both Mandarin and Spanish throughout the day.
-Students in our preschool morning program, afternoon program and all toddlers gain light exposure to Mandarin and Spanish, while our full-day preschool students receive explicit language instruction in Spanish and Mandarin in the afternoons.
+At Battery Park Montessori, we expose our children to both Mandarin and Spanish with Montessori trained, native language speaking teachers in each classroom throughout the day, every day.
+In this way, all of our students benefit from both explicit instruction and daily exposure to Mandarin and Spanish.

 Why Spanish and Mandarin?